 Grasp the exposed tab of the adhesive and slowly stretch it in the same direction as the strip.
 It may stretch up to 15 inches before it releases from the wall.
 Always pull flatly in the same direction as the strip.
 Never pull at a ninety-degree angle.

 How to Remove a Command Strip With a Broken Pull Tab

 Cut a Piece of Floss

 Measure out a piece of uncolored dental floss about 12 inches long.
-The piece of floss needs to be long enough so you can wrap each end around your hands several times to make a "dental-floss saw."
+The piece of floss needs to be long enough so you can wrap each end around your index fingers several times to make a "dental-floss saw."

 Warm Up the Strip

 Turn on a handheld hair dryer to the medium or medium-high setting.
-Holding the dryer about three or four inches away from the strip, move it back and forth over the strip for about 20 seconds.
-Touch the Command strip.
-It should feel warm.
+Holding the dryer about 3 or 4 inches away from the strip, move it back and forth over the strip for about 20 seconds.
+Touch the Command strip; it should feel warm.
 If not, move a bit closer and use the dryer until the strip is warm to the touch.

 Slide and Saw

-Once the strip is warm, wrap each end of the dental floss around your hands so that you have a taut piece between them.
+Once the strip is warm, wrap each end of the dental floss around your two index fingers so that you have a taut piece between them.
 Slide the floss under the top of the Command Strip and gently and slowly saw back and forth as you move down the strip.
 The strip should slip off the wall when you reach the bottom of the strip.

 Remove the Remaining Adhesive

 If any adhesive remains on the wall, use your fingertips or a clean microfiber cloth to rub the surface gently.
 The adhesive should peel away.